Powered by SchoolDash

 Upper Forster Street, Walsall WS4 2AE

-Particular strengths include Attainment, Destinations, Progress and Disadvantaged pupils.
+Particular strengths include Attainment, Destinations, Attendance and Finances.
 Relative weaknesses include Representation, Environment and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.